 Financial Abuse

-Identifying Elder Abuse
+Identifying and Preventing Elder Abuse

 The signs of elder abuse are not always obvious.
 Devious caretakers may explain bruises and cuts as results of natural accidents like falls.
 Elders with cognitive complications may be unable or unwilling to speak about the abuse.

 When visiting an elder in another’s care, look for changes in his or her behavior or physical state.
-Question caretakers about any unusual physical signs like bruises, poor hygiene, or new or worsening health conditions.
-If you notice the elder was happy and engaging the last time you visited and is now reclusive and distant, it can be a sign of abuse.
+Question caretakers about any unusual physical signs like bruises, poor hygiene, weight loss, or new or worsening health conditions.

 What You Can Do To Stop Elder Abuse

-There are several federal and state laws for the purpose of protecting elder Americans.
+There are several federal and state laws for the purpose of protecting elderly Americans.
 The Federal Elder Justice Act facilitates local programs and ombudsmen to investigate and take action on suspected elder abuse.
 The Older Americans Act includes provisions to protect the rights of older Americans against abuse, neglect, and exploitation.

 You have a right to seek legal help before or after verifying elder abuse.
 If you have a confirmed report, you may file a claim seeking damages from the liable party.
 If you suspect elder abuse, our attorneys can provide guidance and resources to confirm abuse or neglect and take the appropriate corrective and compensatory actions.

 Buttafuoco & Associates cares about the welfare of our New York elders as if they were our own parents.
-Contact us at 1-800-NOW-HURT so we get can to work protecting your loved one.